MethanePowered/MethaneKit/README.md

 Alternatively you can open root [CMakeLists.txt](CMakeLists.txt) directly in QtCreator or VSCode or any other IDE of choice and build it from there.

-Run tutorials from the installation directory `Build/Output/XCode/Install/Apps/Tutorials`
+Run applications from the installation directory `Build/Output/XCode/Install/Apps`

 ### Tutorials